-The Company operates as a regulated distribution network operator (DNO) in the areas of West Yorkshire, East Yorkshire, and part of South Yorkshire, North Yorkshire, Derbyshire, Nottinghamshire, Lincolnshire and Lancashire in the UK.
-Our audit was scoped by obtaining an understanding of the Company and its environment, as well as assessing the risk of material misstatement, taking into account the nature, likelihood and potential magnitude of any misstatements.
-Following this assessment and our calculation of materiality, we applied professional judgement to determine the extent of testing required over each balance in the Financial Statements.
-Audit work to respond to the risks of material misstatements was performed directly by the audit engagement team.
+The company operates as a regulated distribution network operator (DNO) in the areas of West Yorkshire, East Yorkshire, and parts of South Yorkshire, North Yorkshire, Derbyshire, Nottinghamshire, Lincolnshire and Lancashire in the UK.
+Our audit was scoped by obtaining an understanding of the company and its environment, as well as assessing the risk of material misstatement, taking into account the nature, likelihood and potential magnitude of any misstatements.
+Following this assessment and our determination of materiality, we applied professional judgement to determine the extent of testing required over each balance in the financial statements.
+Audit work to respond to the risks of material misstatement was performed directly by audit engagement team.
 There have been no material changes in scope from prior year.

-7.2.
-Our consideration of the control environment
+-Our consideration of the control environment